rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: The Farmer, the Gastronome, and the Chef
+  - banner_title: The Cacophony of Politics
-    banner_author: Daniel J. Philippon
+    banner_author: J. Matthew Gallman
-    banner_subtitle: In Pursuit of the Ideal Meal
+    banner_subtitle: Northern Democrats and the American Civil War
-    banner_id: "10011"
+    banner_id: "5774"
-    banner_quote: A book to be savored by the woodstove, a glass of local beer in hand!
+    banner_quote: Not only explores the limits of dissent in a divided America, but the boundaries of party loyalty, a subject of relevance and urgency in our own time as well as Lincoln’s.
-    banner_attr: Bill McKibben
+    banner_attr: Harold Holzer
 related_book:
   - "5744"
   - "5617"